awsdocs/amazon-workmail-administration-guide/doc_source/smtp-gateway.md

-# Configuring SMTP Gateways<a name="smtp-gateway"></a>
+# Configuring SMTP gateways<a name="smtp-gateway"></a>

 You can configure SMTP gateways to use with outbound email flow rules\.
 Outbound email flow rules let you route emails sent from your Amazon WorkMail organization through an SMTP gateway\.
-For more information, see [Outbound Email Rule Actions](email-flows.md#email-flows-rule-outbound)\.
+For more information, see [Outbound email rule actions](email-flows.md#email-flows-rule-outbound)\.

 **Note**
 SMTP gateways configured for outbound email flow rules must support TLS v1\.2 using certificates from major certificate authorities\.
 Only basic authentication is supported\.